actionprojecteu/dmptool-api/README.md

 ## What is it?

-dmptool-api is the backend of the [dmptool application](https://github.com/actionprojecteu/dmptool), which it generate data managment plans for the [ACTION](https://actionproject.eu/) projects.
+dmptool-api is the backend of the [dmptool application](https://github.com/actionprojecteu/dmptool), which it generates data managment plans for the [ACTION](https://actionproject.eu/) projects.

 ## Files